 Gotambó is the result of a personal search as an artist and dancer, intimately connected with the events that I have gone through in my artistic career, since the first Tango class when I was 15 years old until my adult age of 40 today.

-Gotambó is how Tango entered in my life, the way how I’ve struggled to become a dancer and also my strongest reason to move forward".
+Gotambó is how Tango entered into my life, the way in which I’ve struggled to become a dancer and also my strongest reason to move forward...